Comment on page

 How to create an AssetBundle

-This tutorial aims to show you how to import assets into the game such as 3d models, textures, prefabs, particles etc...
+This tutorial is designed to demonstrate how to import assets into the game, including 3D models, textures, prefabs, particles, and more.

 Let's get started with the requirements!
 For this tutorial you will need the same requirements as the first tutorial.